waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Paras (Bug/Grass): 4x weak to Fire/Flying.

 ## 3. Puzzle Solutions & Mechanics
 *   **Mt.
-Moon Fossil Puzzle:**
-    *   **Status:** Blocked
-    *   **Problem:** Super Nerd at (25, 32) is blocking the presumed exit ladder.
+Moon Fossil Area (1F):** This area is a dead end after choosing a fossil.
+The Super Nerd at (25, 32) remains and blocks the path.
+This is not the correct way forward.
-    *   **Attempted Solutions:**
-        1. Defeating him in battle.
-(Failed - He remained)
-        2. Interacting with him after battle.
-(Failed - He gave dialogue but remained)
-            3. Leaving the map area and returning.
-(Failed - He remained)
-            4. Interacting with the tile where the fossils were located (25, 30).
-(Failed - No interaction occurred)
-    *   **Conclusion:** All direct interaction attempts have failed.
-The Super Nerd remains, blocking the path.
-I am currently stuck and need to re-evaluate the entire puzzle or find an alternate route.
-Using `progression_blocker_agent` for analysis.

 ## 4. Fossil Choice Analysis (Mt.
 Moon)
 *   **Agent Recommendation:** Helix Fossil (Omanyte).